bozhnyukAlex/abc/INSTALL.md

    This will:
    - Install shell integration scripts
-   - Update your shell configuration
+   - Update your shell rc files
    - Guide you through API key setup
    - Create backups of any modified files

-3. Start a new terminal or reload your shell configuration:
+3. Start a new terminal or reload your shell rc file:

    ```bash
    # For bash